BlueFireSoul/personal_website/content/authors/admin/_index.md

 Welcome!
 I am a doctoral candidate in economics at Penn State University.

-My research interests lie in urban economics, household economics, and international trade.
+My research interests lie in urban economics, spatial economics, and household economics.

 You can contact me at hedongyang00@gmail.com and find my [CV](files/cv.pdf) here.